You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

 5. Extending the Life of Spices

 Sices are a dry pantry good, too, but they deserve their own category.
 Why?
 Because spices are very, very expensive.
-(If you've ever tried to figure out what spices cost by the pound, you know just how expensive they are.)
+(If you've calculated what spices cost by the pound, you know just how expensive they are.)

 Keeping air out is paramount to keeping spices fresh.
 So a vacuum food sealer can keep spices fresh for much longer than their original containers (or any other type of container, for that matter).

 With a vacuum sealer, you can buy spices in bulk--saving you a small fortune!

 Of course, you don't want to get too crazy with spice buying.
 Even vacuum-sealed spices are going to start losing flavor after awhile.
 But for spices you use frequently, buying in bulk and vacuum-sealing makes a lot of sense.